A guide to living in Bethnal Green

 Eating & Drinking

 On seeing the name E Pellicci many customers could be forgiven for thinking they were entering a ramshackle Italian Deli, in fact they are crossing the threshold into a Great British Café.
 Serving quality and traditional greasy spoon fare, E Pellicci is Grade II listed with an unbeatable atmosphere.
-Found just around the corner from the London College of Fashion, The Book Club is more than its name suggests.
-Visitors are treated to ping pong, pool and board games as well as the traditional bar service.

 The Museum of Childhood provides a fantastic opportunity to relive one’s younger days.
 Situated in Bethnal Green Houses, the museum has a selection of collections including children’s clothes and toys from across the ages and is thoroughly interesting for both adults and children.